|The National Museum of Korea (국립중앙박물관)|

 Medieval and Early Modern History Gallery on F1

-The northern part of the History Hall consists of 9 rooms, each of which is under 9 different themes including traditional ideologies, kings and Dynasties of Goryeo to Joseon Dynasty.
+The northern part of the History Hall consists of 9 rooms, each of which is under a different theme, including traditional ideologies, kings and Dynasties of Goryeo to the Joseon Dynasty.
 Historical documents and items on display are interesting and easy to understand for visitors.
-(9 exhibition rooms: External Exchanges/ Traditional Ideologies/ Society & Eeconomy/ Kings & Nations/ Documents/ Epigraph/ Maps/ Hangeul/ Printing)
+(9 exhibition rooms: External Exchanges, Traditional Ideologies, Society & Eeconomy, Kings & Nations, Documents, Epigraph, Maps, Hangeu, Printing)

 Calligraphy and Painting Gallery on F2